medusabci/app-cvep-speller/README.md

 - The colors functionality allows you to use different colors for the GUI and the encoding of the binary m-sequences.
 Try it out!

+Background:
+- This feature allows you to personalize your background with a choice between a solid color or a realistic scene.
+Simply upload an image from your gallery to set it as your background.

 Model training:

 - Use the button “Train model” to train the decoding model.
 Signal processing is entirely based on the “reference processing pipeline” for c-VEP-BCIs based on circular shifting (check this out to know more).